2009 Burlington, Vermont mayoral election

-The 2009 Burlington mayoral election was held in March 2009 for the city of Burlington, Vermont.
-A few years earlier, the city had switched to holding mayoral elections every three years (e.g. the 1997 election, the 2000 election, the 2003 election, and the 2006 election), so this was the second mayoral election since the city's 2005 change to instant-runoff voting (IRV).
-In the 2009 election, incumbent Burlington mayor (Bob Kiss) won reelection as a member of the Vermont Progressive Party.
+The 2009 Burlington mayoral election was the second mayoral election since the city's 2005 change to instant-runoff voting (IRV), also known as ranked-choice voting (RCV), after the 2006 mayoral election.
+In the 2009 election, incumbent Burlington mayor (Bob Kiss) won reelection as a member of the Vermont Progressive Party, defeating Kurt Wright in the final round with 48% of the vote (51.5% excluding exhausted ballots).

-Unlike in the city's first IRV mayoral election three years prior, however, Kiss was neither the plurality winner (since Republican candidate Kurt Wright won a plurality of first-place votes) nor the Condorcet winner (Democratic candidate Andy Montroll was the pairwise winner).
-This led to a controversy about the use of IRV in mayoral elections, culminating in a successful 2010 citizen's initiative repealing IRV's use by a vote of 52% to 48%.
-Ranked-choice voting would thus remain unused in Burlington until 2021, when voters again adopted IRV for all city council elections (but not mayoral ones) by a vote of 64% to 36%.
+The election created controversy as a result of several election pathologies.
+Unlike the city's first IRV election three years prior, Kiss was neither the plurality winner nor the majority-preferred candidate (Democrat Andy Montroll), and Kiss was declared winner as a result of 750 votes cast against his candidacy (ranking him last).
+The election is a well-known example of a center squeeze, a kind of spoiler effect in IRV that favors more-extreme candidates over more-moderate ones.

+The controversy surrounding the election ended in a successful 2010 citizen's initiative which repealed IRV by a vote of 52% to 48%.

 Background

+Since Bernie Sanders' election as mayor in 1981, his allies and the Vermont Progressive Party had continuously held the mayoralty except for two years.
+The number of registered voters in Burlington rose from 24,991 in 2006, to 33,200 in 2009.

-The city of Burlington, Vermont approved IRV for use in mayoral elections with a 64% vote in 2005, at a time when IRV was only used in a few local elections in the United States.
-The 2006 Burlington mayoral election was decided after two rounds of IRV tallying, selecting candidate Bob Kiss of the Vermont Progressive Party (VPP).
-In the election, Kiss prevailed over opponents Hinda Miller, Democrat, and Kevin Curley, Republican.
-With his election Kiss became the second member of the VPP to be elected to the office (Peter Clavelle was the first).
+The city of Burlington, Vermont, approved IRV for use in mayoral elections with a 64% vote in 2005, at a time when IRV was used only in a few local elections in the United States.
+The 2006 Burlington, Vermont mayoral election was decided by two rounds of IRV tallying, selecting candidate Bob Kiss of the Vermont Progressive Party (VPP).
+In the election, Kiss prevailed over Democrat Hinda Miller and Republican Kevin Curley.
+With his election Kiss became the second member of the VPP to be elected to the office after Peter Clavelle.